Ministry of Health (Myanmar)

 The Ministry of Health (ကျန်းမာရေးဝန်ကြီးဌာန, /my/; abbreviated MOH) is a national government-run ministry administering health affairs and health care in Myanmar, including all of the medical schools.
-In 2016, President Htin Kyaw dissolved the Ministry of Sports (Myanmar) and organized it under the Ministry of Health.

-On 25 May 2016, it was renamed to Ministry of Health and Sports (Myanmar).
+In 2016, President Htin Kyaw dissolved the Ministry of Sports (Myanmar) and organized it under the Ministry of Health, which was renamed as Ministry of Health and Sports (Myanmar) on 25 May 2016.

 On 1 August 2021, the SAC reconstituted the Ministry of Health and Sports as Ministry of Health and Ministry of Sports and Youth Affairs.

 Departments

 The Ministry of Health is divided into departments, each headed by a Director-General.